Crepopcorn/flight_log_management_system/README.md

 ##### 5) SQL Table Creation:

-Open the created database, execute the following MySQL commands:
+Use the created database, execute the following MySQL commands:
 ```
 USE {Database Name};